HumphreyCurtis/GuardianCycle/portfolio/system-design.md

   </i>
 </p>

 The above state diagram captures all of the states available to the user whilst using the M5Stack for cycling.
-Indeed, the M5Stack has been designed to perform the essential role as primary handlebar controller of the LED whilst the user is cycling.
-Furthermore, at the end of journey or in the case of an accident - the M5Stack will provide route coordinates as JSON data packages to either the website or desktop application.
+The M5Stack has been designed so that users can easily indicate left or right by pushing the corresponding button on the M5Stack which sits on the handlbars.
+At the end of journey or in the case of an accident, the M5Stack will provide route coordinates as JSON data packages to either the website or desktop application.

-After turning GuardianCycle on, a suitable startup sequence utilising Spiffs library to display an image sqeuence begins the M5 functionality.
-Before, the user is prompted to press the central button to start their respective cycling journey.
+After turning GuardianCycle on, a suitable startup sequence utilising Spiffs library to display an image sequence begins the M5 functionality.
+At the start of their journey, the user is prompted to press the central button to begin.

 <p align="center">
 <img src="media/proper-intro.gif" alt="Left turn gif">